Leaves2018/aop/README.md

 If you have successfully installed `WSL2`, you should already have `gcc`.
 Then for using `C++` in `VS Code` I would recommend you to read [Using C++ on Linux in VS Code](https://code.visualstudio.com/docs/cpp/config-linux) or [Using Clang in Visual Studio Code](https://code.visualstudio.com/docs/cpp/config-clang-mac).

 Here I would like to introduce how to write `C++` in Jupyter Notebook within VS Code, just like `Python`.
+> Note: It seems like `xeus-cling` does not support latest version of macOS.
+See [this issue](https://github.com/jupyter-xeus/xeus-cling/issues/403) for details.
 #### Install `xeus-cling`
 We first follow [xeus-cling's official installation guide](https://github.com/jupyter-xeus/xeus-cling).